570+ Psoriatic Arthritis Patients Treated

 Dr. Rajesh Shah's Insights on Psoriatic Arthritis

-In Dr. Rajesh Shah’s clinical experience, Psoriatic Arthritis is one of the most challenging conditions to manage.
-Many patients who approach us have already been treated with strong immunosuppressants such as methotrexate, which often makes the response to homeopathic treatment more limited.
-Tapering or discontinuing methotrexate can be difficult, as relapse is commonly seen soon after its withdrawal.
+In Dr. Rajesh Shah’s clinical experience, psoriatic arthritis treatment remains one of the most challenging areas in autoimmune care.
+Many patients who approach us have already been treated with strong immunosuppressants such as methotrexate, which often limits the response to psoriatic arthritis treatment in homeopathy.
+Tapering or discontinuing methotrexate can be difficult, as relapse is commonly seen soon after withdrawal.

-At Life Force, our experience suggests that success rates in Psoriatic Arthritis are modest, and expectations need to be realistic.
-While homeopathy may not reverse the condition in most cases, it can help support symptom control and slow disease progression to some extent, especially when used alongside careful medical supervision.
+At Life Force, our experience suggests that outcomes in psoriatic arthritis are modest, and expectations must remain realistic.
+While homeopathy may not reverse the condition in most cases, it can help support symptom control, reduce stiffness, and slow disease progression to some extent, especially when used alongside careful medical supervision.

 Our patients